 Although many organizations do not have the funds to invest in commercial scanning technology, the good news is that open source tools can be very effective in testing, assessing, and ultimately helping to protect network systems.

 The Steps Involved in Network Vulnerability Tests

 - Define and plan the scope of testing.
-Determine the objectives the company wants to achieve and ensure that the tools used will accomplish that goal.
+Determine the company’s objectives and ensure that the tools used will accomplish that goal.

-- Using automated tools, conduct research into the network infrastructure, including open ports, driver configurations, virtual and physical servers, firewalls, intrusion protection and detection systems and other existing security measures.
+- Using automated tools, conduct research into the network infrastructure, including open ports, driver configurations, virtual and physical servers, firewalls, intrusion protection, detection systems, and other existing security measures.

 - Use automated vulnerability assessment tools to conduct scans according to the company’s objectives.
 Validate their findings with manual testing to reduce false positives.